MicrosoftDocs/mixed-reality/mixed-reality-docs/mr-dev-docs/develop/unity/tutorials/mr-learning-pc-holographic-remoting-01.md

 ---
-title: PC Holographic Remoting tutorials - 1.
-Getting started with PC Holographic Remoting
+title: Getting started with PC Holographic Remoting
 description: Complete this course to learn how to remote mixed reality a experience from your PC to HoloLens 2.
 author: jessemcculloch
 ms.author: jemccull